One of my favorite holiday recipes is Spanish Christmas lamb. Read on for how to prepare this delicious main dish.

-Depending on where you live in Spain, Christmas dinner can mean different things (from cold shellfish to hot turkey!), but I think one of the most elegant and delicious Christmas dishes in Spain is this simple roasted lamb recipe.
+One of my favorite holiday recipes is Spanish roasted lamb.
+Depending on where you live in Spain, Christmas dinner can be anything from cold shellfish to hot turkey, but I think one of the most elegant and delicious Christmas dishes in Spain is this simple roasted lamb recipe.
+Let me show you how it's done!

-The key to any Spanish roasted lamb recipe is to go low and slow -- we roast things for a long time here, and enjoy tender and fragrant meat as a result!
 This Spanish Christmas lamb recipe is quite simple, but packs a lot of flavors and is accompanied by perfectly seasoned potatoes and onions.
-Plan ahead to make sure you marinate the meat overnight -- it really does make a difference!
+Plan ahead to make sure you marinate the meat overnight--it really does make a difference!

 Ingredients